ChrisToJ/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk weekends](figure/weekends.png)

-Whereas peak activity is highest during weekdays, the overall activity is higher on weekends.
+Whereas peak and morning activity is highest during weekdays, the overall activity is higher on weekends.
+In light of the differences between weekdays and weekends it might be a better imputation strategy to use weekend interval averages for imputing weekend activity and weekday interval averages for imputing weekday activity.